-Learn how to utilize the Cloudflare WAF to protect Jetpack.
+Learn how to utilize WAF managed rules to protect Jetpack.

 Cloudflare and Jetpack for WordPress should require no additional configuration to operate together.
 However we do have some security features designed to protect your Jetpack installation, read on below to learn more.

 The Cloudflare WAF managed rule WP0007 protects the